goruck/nilm/README.md

 2. Wikipedia | Signal Separation.
 3. arXiv:1507.06594 | Neural NILM: Deep Neural Networks Applied to Energy Disaggregation by Jack Kelly and William Knottenbelt.
 4. arXiv:1612.09106 | Sequence-to-point learning with neural networks for non-intrusive load monitoring by Chaoyun Zhang, Mingjun Zhong, Zongzuo Wang, Nigel Goddard and Charles Sutton.
-5. arXiv:1902.08835 | Transfer Learning for Non-Intrusive Load Monitoring by Michele DIncecco, Stefano Squartini and Mingjun Zhong.
+5. arXiv:1902.08835 | Transfer Learning for Non-Intrusive Load Monitoring by Michele D'Incecco, Stefano Squartini and Mingjun Zhong.
 6. Artificial Intelligence Techniques for a Scalable Energy Transition pp 109–131 | A Review on Non-intrusive Load Monitoring Approaches Based on Machine Learning by Hajer Salem, Moamar Sayed-Mouchaweh and Moncef Tagina.
 7. 1st International Symposium on Signal Processing Applications in Smart Buildings at 3rd IEEE Global Conference on Signal & Information Processing | Dataport and NILMTK: A Building Data Set Designed for Non-intrusive Load Monitoring by Oliver Parson, Grant Fisher, April Hersey, Nipun Batra, Jack Kelly, Amarjeet Singh, William Knottenbelt and Alex Rogers.
 8. Proceedings of the 8th International Conference on Energy Efficiency in Domestic Appliances and Lighting | A data management platform for personalised real-time energy feedback by David Murray and Jing Liao and Lina Stankovic and Vladimir Stankovic and Richard Hauxwell-Baldwin and Charlie Wilson and Michael Coleman and Tom Kane and Steven Firth.
 The REFIT dataset used in this project is is licensed under the Creative Commons Attribution 4.0 International Public License.
 9. GitHub | NILM by Lindo St. Angel
 10. GitHub | EmonLibCM by Trystan Lea, Glyn Hudson, Brian Orpin and Ivan Kravets.

+Please also see this project's companion Medium article [Energy Management Using Real-Time Non-Intrusive Load Monitoring](https://towardsdatascience.com/energy-management-using-real-time-non-intrusive-load-monitoring-3c9b0b4c8291).

 ## Appendix